matdombrock/sllm/README.md

 # SLLM
 A simple, light-weight command line interface for the GPT3 LLM.

+> $ sllm what would be the avantage of talking to a LLM via the command line?
+>
+> The advantage of talking to a LLM via the command line is that it allows for a more efficient and direct way of communicating.
+It also allows for more precise and specific commands to be used, which can help to quickly get the desired results.

+---

 > $ sllm what bash command can be used to check the status of a running systemd service?
 >
 > The command to check the status of a running systemd service is "systemctl status <service_name>".